- Contact Us

 - SEMA offers all exhibitors the opportunity to enter and display any product as a Featured Product within the New Products Showcase.
 Featured Products may be previously-introduced products and do not need to qualify as 'New' as defined above.
 They are not eligible for judging.

 The first product category entered in the New Products Showcase is free when entering your product at www.SEMAshow.com/newproducts.
-All additional entries are $75 per product category if entered by Friday, October 10.
-After October 10 the fee will be $150 per product category.
+All additional entries are $75 per product category before October 6th and $150 per entry thereafter.
 Entries submitted on-site will be accepted based on space availability.

 DELIVERING YOUR PRODUCT(S)

 Exhibitors must deliver their products themselves, on-site.
 This can be done by bringing the product with them to the Show, or shipping the product in advance to the Freeman warehouse*.
-All entries must be personally checked-in at the East end of Upper South Hall on Saturday, November 1, from 12 p.m. - 5 p.m.; Sunday, November 2, from 10 a.m. - 5 p.m.; or Monday, November 3, 8 a.m. – 3 p.m. (products checked in after 10 a.m.
+All entries must be personally checked-in at the Skybridge Meeting Rooms on Saturday, October 28, from 12 p.m. - 5 p.m.; Sunday, October 29, from 8 a.m. - 5 p.m.; or Monday, October 30, 8 a.m. – 3 p.m. (products checked in after 10 a.m.
 Monday will not be judged).

 Prototypes, mock-ups and vehicles are not allowed.